vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     endif
     let g:loaded_myplugin = 1

-Now you don't have to wrap the whole thing in a single `:if` block.
+Now you don't have to wrap the whole thing in a single `:if` block in your vimrc.

 ### The question of mappings

 Should you include a mapping that uses a defined function in the plugin itself?
-Good question; it's up to you, and your plans for the plugin, but I like to think of vimrc as where the user-level choices go, and mappings would fall in that category.
+Good question; it's up to you, and your plans for the plugin, but I like to think of vimrc as where the user-level choices go, and plugins where the code they call should go, and mappings would fall into the former category.

 If you want to be thorough, and to keep some abstraction between what the plugin does and how it's called, you can use [`<Plug>` prefix][pp] mappings to